 This is a question I get asked often…can smelling essential oils help my anosmia?
-The short answer is yes, however there is a method to follow.
+The short answer is yes, however there is a method to follow to retrain your nose.

 What is anosmia?
 This is the loss absent of the ability to smell.
 Anosmia has been scientifically linked to a deficiency of zinc (source), an important trace mineral for immunity, absorption, growth and development.
 Other studies show that it can contribute to someone feeling more isolated, unhappy and have a lower quality of life.

 What causes it?
 There are a number of reasons.

 - chronic exposure to environmental and cleaning chemicals